 Now, if you’ve got a commitment, and it’s God’s will, don’t come.
 But if you want to see God work in a supernatural way, then I’ll check you on Tuesday, and let’s get before God, and let’s believe what the New Testament says, and let’s call out to Him, and you’ll be a part of the work of the God, and you’ll see things happen.

 The final point: Not only is it unto God, and earnestly, and corporately, we must pray specifically.
 Did you notice?
 It’s “for him.”

-I think that we pray a lot of vague generalities about God’s will working out all things, and “however You want to work it,” and, “I know You’re sovereign …” And that’s true.
+I think that we pray a lot of vague generalities about God’s will working out all things, and “however You want to work it,” and, “I know You’re sovereign.”
+And that’s true.
 But I think we’re bailing out.
-“Oh, God, whatever You want to happen …” What do you want to happen?
+“Oh, God, whatever You want to happen.”
+What do you want to happen?

 As a father, or a parent – how about if your kids said, “Oh, Mother and Father, whatever you want for dinner is fine with me; it’s just great.
-Whatever you want to give me for my birthday …” As a parent, what do you want to know?
+Whatever you want to give me for my birthday.”
+As a parent, what do you want to know?
 “Hey, son, daughter, what do you want?
 What would bring specific joy to your heart?”
 And as a parent, you want to do it, don’t you?
 You’ll never see God’s power until you start praying specifically.

+I put my top fourteen things, specific things, impossible in the lives of members of my family, and for my life, and for this church.
 Write specific things down, and put them before the throne of God, and see if the Eternal God of the universe doesn’t want to bring His power into your impossible situation.